 Why should I wait before having sex after a D&C?

-Waiting before resuming sex helps prevent infections since the cervix remains slightly open after the procedure.
-Early sexual activity can introduce bacteria into the uterus, increasing the risk of complications like pelvic inflammatory disease or endometritis.
+Waiting before resuming sex helps prevent infection since the cervix and uterus are still healing after the procedure.
+Early sexual activity can introduce bacteria into the uterus, increasing the risk of complications.

 How does bleeding affect when to have sex after a D&C?

 You should wait until vaginal bleeding or spotting has completely stopped before having sex.
-Bleeding indicates that your uterus is still healing, and intercourse during this time can cause irritation, pain, or increase infection risk.
+Ongoing bleeding suggests your body is still healing, and intercourse during this time can cause irritation, pain, or increase infection risk.

 Can I experience pain if I have sex too soon after a D&C?